What is Performance Psychology?

-- Social, group and multicultural factors affecting individual behavior
+- Factors affecting individual behavior

-- The construction, analysis and interpretation of psychological tests to measure learning outcomes
+- The construction, analysis and interpretation of psychological tests

 - How to improve learning and performance conditions